 You are sitting on a couch or working peacefully at your workstation or enjoying a cup of coffee in serenity and solitude of a day.
-Suddenly you feel the treacherous vibrations and sounds, intruder’s name is in huge capital letters appear on your phone screen and this is the moment when you know: you are getting a phone call and you have to answer it.
+Suddenly you feel the treacherous vibrations and sounds, intruder’s name in huge capital letters appears on your phone screen and this is the moment when you know: you are getting a phone call and you have to answer it.
 You are sitting in a cold sweat, with trembling hands and shaky legs.
 You feel paralyzed, unable to move, to answer the call or switch the telephone off.
 You sigh with relief the moment the call ends and the silence falls.
 If it is a friend/relative/colleague, you will resort to texting the person depending on the urgency of the answer.
 If it is an unknown number you tend to look it up in a phonebook or blacklist it.
 This is it – the fear of phone calls.

 If you recognize yourself and this is what you have to deal with a lot, the first thing you should know is that you are not alone.
 You are actually experiencing something related to a Social Anxiety Disorder or SAD.
 According to the ADAA, the defining feature of social anxiety disorder, also called social phobia, is intense anxiety or fear of being judged, negatively evaluated, or rejected in a social or performance situation.
 It is a mental health condition and not just shyness.
 Approximately 15 million Americans are affected by social anxiety – the majority of which are women.
 Unfortunately, our environment and modern lifestyle don’t give a chance to even recognize the issue – around 36% of those Americans report experiencing symptoms for 10 years before getting help.

 Phobia of talking on the phone is usually described as a milder form of social anxiety and a lot of even seemingly neurotypical people experience.
 Psychologists believe that this is due to the lack of non-verbal signs like gestures and facial expressions that the “bodiless voice” feels intimidating.